bradrob/pihole-blocklist/README.md

     https://raw.githubusercontent.com/mhhakim/pihole-blocklist/master/porn.txt

 ### Warning
   I included a few aggressive lists which can impact your regular internet browsing experience.
-I suggest you check the log query & whitelist the queries which case problem on regular browsing.
+I suggest you check the log query & whitelist the queries which cause problem on regular browsing.

 #### The porn.txt includes: